Hats-Protocol/hats-protocol/user_guide/user_guide.md

 Eligibility and toggle are dynamic and extensible modules that have the authority to rule on a hat wearer’s eligibility and standing (eligibility module) and switch the status of a hat (toggle module).

 The eligibility and toggle design space is huge.
 Future guides will dive deeper and explore more complex implementations of eligibility and toggle logic.
 This guide focuses on a simple implementation: setting eligibility and toggle as an address that determines eligibility and toggle for a given hat.
 This involves two contracts: `changeHatEligibility` and `changeHatToggle`.

+By default, we recommend setting the eligibility and toggle addresses to the DAO's address (or the address wearing the Top Hat), so that the DAO retains the power to revoke hats and turn them off by vote, until more structure is put in place." might also be good to mention this when creating the hat in the first place.

 # Change hat eligibility